Poetry Analysis | Google

 How can you use the Google Version?

-1. Click on the link provided and it will automatically ask you to create your own copy for google classroom or to send out to students via email.
+1. Click on the link provided, and it will automatically ask you to create your own copy for Google Classroom.

 2. Students then click on the link to create their own copy to fill in.

-3. They can send it back to you or print.
+3. They can send it back to you or print it.

 What skills are covered?